-National Simplicity Day 2019: Significance and History
+National Simplicity Day 2021: History, Significance and Celebration

 "As you simplify your life, the laws of the universe will be simpler". - Henry David Thoreau

-Henry David Thoreau was an American author, an environmentalist, philosopher, naturalist, poet, historian, surveyor and a transcendentalist.
+Henry David Thoreau was an American author, an environmentalist, philosopher, naturalist, poet, historian, surveyor, and transcendentalist.
 He is best known for his book Walden which is a reflection upon simple living in natural surroundings and his essay Resistance to Civil Government also known as Civil Disobedience, an argument for disobedience to an unjust state.

 National Simplicity Day: History